 When someone visits your landing page, you have one shot at converting them, so your form needs to be designed for maximum impact.

 Check out this article on great landing page form best practices to learn how to get great results with your landing page and avoid losing valuable leads.
 You might also be interested in learning how to show a confirm email address field on WordPress forms.

-Also, check out this Gravity Forms vs Typeform vs WPForms comparison to learn which form builder is the best suited for your business.
+And, you can check out this Gravity Forms vs Typeform vs WPForms comparison to learn which form builder is the best suited for your business.

 Ready to build your web form?
 Get started today with the easiest WordPress form builder plugin.
 WPForms Pro includes lots of free templates and offers a 14-day money-back guarantee.